paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-007-national-institute-of-standards-and-technology.md

 (2) standards for privacy and security of datasets with human characteristics.

-**(g) Testbeds** In coordination with other Federal agencies as appropriate, the private sector, and institutions of higher education (as such term is defined in section 1001of title 20), the Director may establish testbeds, including in virtual environments, to support the development of robust and trustworthy artificial intelligence and machine learning systems, including testbeds that examine the vulnerabilities and conditions that may lead to failure in, malfunction of, or attacks on such systems.
+**(g) Testbeds** In coordination with other Federal agencies as appropriate, the private sector, and institutions of higher education (as such term is defined in [section 1001 of title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1001&num=0&edition=prelim)), the Director may establish testbeds, including in virtual environments, to support the development of robust and trustworthy artificial intelligence and machine learning systems, including testbeds that examine the vulnerabilities and conditions that may lead to failure in, malfunction of, or attacks on such systems.

 **(h) Authorization of appropriations** There are authorized to be appropriated to the National Institute of Standards and Technology to carry out this section—